 Types of Fortified wines:

-Sherry (in English sherry and in French xérès) refers to a wide range of Spanish wines that are grown in the Andalusian cities of Jerez de la Frontera, El Puerto de Santa María and Sanlúcar de Barrameda, although the area of production of these wines also includes the municipalities of Chiclana de la Frontera, Chipiona, Puerto Real, Rota, Trebujena and Lebrija (the latter in the province of Seville).
-The geographical group formed by the production area and the sherry aging area is known as Marco de Jerez.
-This wine specialty is a key element in the history of the municipalities that make up the Framework and in the cultural identity of its inhabitants.
+Jerez (sherry in English and xérès in French) refers to several Spanish wines grown in the Andalusian cities of Jerez de la Frontera, El Santa María and Santa Luca de Barrameda, although the wines from their production areas also include wines from the municipalities from Chiclana de la Frontera, Chipiona, Puerto Real, Rota, Trebuena and Le Brigia (the latter in the province of Seville).
+The geographical area made up of the production area and the sherry aging area is called Marco de Jerez.
+This winemaking know-how is a key element of urban history and of the cultural characteristics of its neighbors that constitute the framework.

-The wine produced is the sherry of all its specialties: the Fino, the Manzanilla, the Amontillado, the Oloroso, the Palo Cortado, the Pedrojiménez, the Muscat, the Pale Cream, the Medium and the Cream.
-The area also produces Sherry Vinegar and Jerez Brandy.
+The wines made are sherry with all its characteristics: Fino, Manzanilla, Amontillado, Oloroso, Palo Cortado, Pedro Guiménez, Musca Especial, Light Cream, Medium and Cream.
+The area also produces sherry vinegar and sherry brandy.

-Montilla-Moriles is the Spanish wine designation of origin that legally protects the aging and marketing of wines produced in the Andalusian municipalities of Aguilar de la Frontera, Montilla, Moriles, Doña Mencía, Montalbán de Córdoba, Monturque, Nueva Carteya and Puente Genil, as well as in part of Baena, Cabra, Castro del Río, Espejo, Fernán-Núñez, La Rambla, Lucena, Montemayor and Santaella; all of them located in the province of Córdoba.
+Montilla-Moriles is the denomination of origin of Spanish wine, which is legally protected in the Andalusian Autonomous Community of Aguilar de la Frontera, Montilla, Moriles and Dona Moncia, Crianza and commercialization of the wines made by Montalbán Córdoba, Monturc, Nova Cartier and Bridge.
+Genier, as well as Baena, Cabra, Castro del Río, Espejo, Fernán in some regions -Núñez, La Rambla, Lucena, Montemayor and Santaella; all of them are in the province of Córdoba.

-The typical wines of this area are made with different varieties of white grapes.
-They are aged under a flower veil by the Criaderas and Soleras system.
-We can find, according to its maturity, young, fine, amontillado and fragrant wine.
-These wines darken their tones, becoming fortified wines, until reaching a maximum alcohol content of about 20º.
+The typical wines of the region are made from different varieties of white grapes.
+Through the Criaderas and Soleras systems, they age under the veil of flowers.
+Depending on their maturity, we can find young, high-quality, amontilla and perfumed wines.
+These wines darken the tonality and become fortified wines until reaching a maximum alcohol content of about 20º.

 Oremus Late Harvest is made from a coupage of different varieties.
 The wine rests another half year in the small wooden barrels of the underground cellars, and then it is refined for another year in the bottle.
 Prepared by Vega-Sicilia